MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 ## Check groundedness with the correction feature
 The groundedness detection API includes a correction feature that automatically corrects any detected ungroundedness in the text based on the provided grounding sources.
 When the correction feature is enabled, the response includes a `corrected Text` field that presents the corrected text aligned with the grounding sources.

-Below, see several common scenarios that illustrate how and when to apply these features to achieve the best outcomes.

 ### Bring your own GPT deployment

 > [!TIP]